Travel guide

 • 8

-Set WhatsApp media quality to "Low" on mobile data.
-Settings → Storage and data → Media auto-download.
+Set WhatsApp media quality to "Data saver" on mobile data.
+Settings → Storage and data → Media upload quality.

 • 9

-Activate the eSIM upon landing.
+Activate the eSIM when you land.
 Before leaving the plane: Settings → Mobile Data → select the PuraSim plan and activate it.
-Ready in 30 seconds.
+Done in 30 seconds.

 • 10

-Save the PuraSim support number in your contacts.
+Save PuraSim's support number in your contacts.
 Our team responds in Spanish via WhatsApp for any technical issues.

 How many GB do I need for 30 days of backpacking in Europe?

-For moderate use (Maps, WhatsApp, casual Instagram, searches), 8 to 12 GB is enough for 30 days.
+For moderate use (Maps, WhatsApp, casual Instagram, searches), between 8 and 12 GB are sufficient for 30 days.
 If you upload daily stories or make frequent video calls, increase to 15–20 GB.
-With PuraSim's Europe eSIM, you have plans from 10 GB at about 18–22 EUR for 30 days, which is the most popular option among backpackers.
+With the PuraSim Europe eSIM, you have plans from 10 GB for about 18–22 EUR for 30 days, which is the most popular option among backpackers.

 Does the eSIM for Europe work in all countries on the continent?